vietthedev/torviet-shoutbox-enhancer/README.md

-# TorViet-Shoutbox-Enhancer
-A small script to simplify the shoutbox

 <p>The goal of this script is to remove the distracting stuffs around the shoutbox.</p>
 <p>Here are what it does:
 <ul>